-Great Apron made with selvedge denim.
-One pocket on chest and one on lower right.
-White cotton twill tape.
+Great Apron made with denim.
+Two pockets on chest and one on lower right.
+Cream Twill Tape Closure.

 Decade: 60s | Material: Cotton Denim 6oz

 Condition: Good worn with sun fading.

 SMALL-LARGE depending on fit.

 *Please see shop policies for exchange information**

 1-3 business days

 Buyers are responsible for any customs and import taxes that may apply.
 I'm not responsible for delays due to customs.